DataHaskell/docs/_posts/2016-10-19-current-environment.md

   - **hakaru** [](https://hackage.haskell.org/package/hakaru){:.hackage} [](https://github.com/hakaru-dev/hakaru){:.github} - Hakaru is a simply-typed probabilistic programming language, designed for easy specification of probabilistic models and inference algorithms.
 Hakaru enables the design of modular probabilistic inference programs by providing:
       - A language for representing probabilistic distributions, queries, and inferences
       - Methods for transforming probabilistic information, such as conditional probability and probabilistic inference, using computer algebra
+  - **deanie** [](https://github.com/jtobin/deanie){:.github} - deanie is an embedded probabilistic programming language.
+It can be used to denote, sample from, and perform inference on probabilistic programs.